SayBuild.com

 You may need this "extra" money for building deposits, cost overruns, construction changes and requested upgrades.

 There are too many "horror" stories of construction projects coming to a stop because of the lack of funds.
-Review Managing Construction Costs

 Caution: your existing home equity value may be needed to close on your residential mortgage.
 Make sure you run the numbers to determine how much equity can be set aside for your cash reserve account.
+It is best to have at least 20-25% of your home value locked away.
+Any excess equity can be used as your cash reserve.

 Add it up to estimate your up front payment and safety net